Madabaru/amazon-managed-service-for-apache-flink-examples/java/Iceberg/S3TableSink/README.md

 ### Runtime configuration

-When running on Amazon Managed Service for Apache Flink the runtime configuration is read from Runtime Properties.
+When running on Amazon Managed Service for Apache Flink the runtime configuration is read from runtime properties.
 When running locally, the configuration is read from the [resources/flink-application-properties-dev.json](./src/main/resources/flink-application-properties-dev.json) file.